Joining Related Resources¶

 Joining one‑to‑many relationships multiplies result rows at the SQL level.
 To

-keep pagination intuitive, flarchitect applies DISTINCT
+keep pagination intuitive, flarchitect applies DISTINCT to the base entity

 projection.
-This ensures that limit
+This ensures that limit and total_count operate over

 distinct base rows rather than multiplied join rows.